EdwarMelo/Learning/README.md

 # Learning
-A place where I share some scripts
+A place where I will share some scripts